- Home

 -

-The Riley County Police Department will have several officers on foot and bike patrols as well as out in vehicles looking for signs of impairment.
-RCPD has not scheduled a driving under the influence (DUI) check point on Fake Patty’s Day, but reminds drivers that there will be an increased police presence in the Manhattan and Riley County area.
+The Riley County Police Department will have officers on foot and bike patrol as well as out in vehicles looking for signs of impairment.
+RCPD has not scheduled a driving under the influence (DUI) checkpoint on Fake Patty’s Day but reminds drivers there will be an increased police presence in the Manhattan and Riley County area.

 - How do I pay my fine?